Bronchiolitis

 • Edema and mucus secretion, which combined with accumulating necrotic debris and loss of cilia clearance, result in airflow obstruction.

-• Ventilation/perfusion mismatching resulting in hypoxia
+• Ventilation/perfusion mismatching, which may result in hypoxia

 • Air trapping is caused by dynamic airways narrowing during expiration, which increases work of breathing.